 Berries are growing and summer is coming.
 Combine the beauty of blackberries with a nourishing goat milk soap and you have gold!
 I’ve put together a fun soap recipe for you.
 Don’t worry.
-If you’re vegan then I’ve given you an alternative to make a goat milk blackberry soap that works for you.
+If you’re vegan then I’ve given you an alternative to make a goat milk blackberry soap recipe that works for you.

 Making your own soap means you’ve got the ingredients under your full control.
 Even melt and pour soaps are very hard to find without nonsensical extra ingredients.
 So no additives or fragrances that you don’t agree with are in this soap, because you make all the decisions.
 If you need to make changes, remember that you cannot just switch one oil for another in a soap recipe, because each soap brings a different quality to the soap, AND, most importantly, each oil has its own SAP value (rate at which it uses lye to change into soap).